Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - Open the `Browse Lists` page, type `Uranium Fever` into the search bar, and click the `Uranium Fever modlist` image.

-  Pending screenshot WJBrowse2
+  Pending screenshot WJBrowse

 - Click `Download & Install`.

-  Pending screenshot WJBrowse3
+  Pending screenshot WJDownload

 - **COPY** (`Ctrl+C`) `C:\Modding\Uranium Fever`, changing the Root Directory if necessary, and **PASTE** (`Ctrl+V`) it into the `Installation Location`.
 - `Download Location` will **auto-populate** `C:\Modding\Uranium Fever\downloads`.